DrJPepper/codefest22-vtk-demo/README.md

     make

 ### Mac
+I've tested this on Mac and was not able to get the C++ demo to run due to two separate errors.
+Some issue is arising with a `vtkPolyLine` object that is causing the program to crash.
+If I just remove the code related to that, then the program still doesn't run because the Mac I have access to only supports up to OpenGL 2.1 but 3.2 is needed.

-I won't have access to a Mac until Wednesday to test this, but this should be what's needed to get the C++ and python demos to run.
-The same caveat in the Linux section about optional VTK dependencies applies here as well.
+Having said that, if you still want to try to run the C++ demo, the same caveat in the Linux section about optional VTK dependencies applies here as well.
 Before running the following commands, install [Homebrew](https://brew.sh/).

     xcode-select --install # If you don't already have CLI dev tools installed brew update
     brew upgrade
-    brew install qt5 libxml2 vtk gcc python3 cmake fmt boost eigen cd cpp
+    brew install qt5 libxml2 vtk gcc python3 cmake fmt boost eigen make
+    # Below this is for building the C++ demo, it's not needed for
+    # the python demo
+    export PATH=/usr/local/bin:$PATH
+    hash -r
+    cd cpp
     mkdir build
     cd build
     CXX=/usr/local/bin/g++-11 CC=/usr/local/bin/gcc-11 cmake .. -DQt5_DIR=$(brew --prefix qt5)/lib/cmake/Qt5
-    make
+    gmake

 ### Windows